Peter is a valuable project stakeholder.

 What can you do?

 You may found something that will be interesting for such a stakeholder.
 You need to try to delegate it to her gently.

 However, do monitor her engagement.
 Interest may vanish in the middle of a project.

 It usually happens due to miscommunication or the lack of communication in the first place.

 Discovering the conflict is difficult.
-Especially when it comes to a higher level of the organisational hierarchy.
+Especially when it comes to a higher level of the organizational hierarchy.

-The person in the centre will try to get away from two powers until they solve the conflict.
+The person in the center will try to get away from two powers until they solve the conflict.